As an Amazon Associate, I earn from qualifying purchases.

 This dessert hummus is made with chickpeas – or garbanzo beans.
 Chickpeas are actually a legume and considered a highly nutrient-rich food.
 They are high in protein, fiber, and several important vitamins and minerals.

 This recipe calls for a 15 ounce can of garbanzo beans.
 Some cooks like to cook their own garbanzo beans.
-I usually find I don’t have time for that.
+I usually don’t have time for that.
 I do not pinch the skins off – but some people swear by it, saying their hummus is smoother.
-Personally, I don’t have the patience for that – plus, I would think that you’d be giving up some of that important fiber if you lose the skins.
+Personally, I don’t have the time for that either, plus – I would think that you’d be giving up some of that important fiber if you lose the skins.
 If you want to, pinch away (eye roll – really/not really).

 When you drain the chickpeas, make sure to save the liquid from the can.
 We will be using this when making the cookie dough hummus.
-The liquid is called aquafaba and is used in serval capacities by vegan cooks – including as an egg and oil replacer.
+The liquid is called aquafaba and is sometimes used by vegan cooks.
+Aquafaba can be used as an egg and oil replacer.

 Another interesting ingredient I use is baking soda.
 This is purely for the raw cookie dough taste sensation.
 Really and truly.
-Now tell the truth, don’t you remember those happy days before we knew any better?
+Now tell the truth, don’t you remember those happy days that we ate raw cookie dough before we knew any better?

 When it’s finished add the chocolate chips.
 Also, add a pinch or two of salt to taste.
-I didn’t include salt in the ingredient list since we are using the liquid (aquafaba) from the can, some is saltier than others and nobody likes a salty cookie dough.
+I didn’t include salt in the ingredient list since we are using the liquid (aquafaba) from the can, and some cans are saltier than others and nobody likes a salty cookie dough.
 Right?

 If you like this Cookie Dough Hummus, You should try my Black Bean Brownie Batter Hummus!